 Folk traditions regarded raspberry leaves as symbols of protection and feminine strength.
 Many cultures brewed raspberry leaf tea during pregnancy, believing it would ease labor and promote healthier births.
 This widespread practice earned the leaves the title “women’s herb” in several European regions.

-Some folklore suggested that dried raspberry leaves hung above doorways would ward off malevolent spirits and invite good fortune into the home.
+Some folklore suggested that dried raspberry leaves hung above doorways would ward off negative energy and invite good fortune into the home.

 Native American tribes incorporated the leaves into:

-This persistent use across cultures demonstrates the leaves’ enduring role in traditional herbal practices1.
+This persistent use across cultures demonstrates the enduring role of raspberry leaves in traditional herbal practices1.

 Red Raspberry Leaves: Traditional Wellness Ally for Women Beyond Fruit